jayphelps/core-decorators/README.md

 # core-decorators.js [![Build Status](https://travis-ci.org/jayphelps/core-decorators.js.svg?branch=master)](https://travis-ci.org/jayphelps/core-decorators.js)
-Library of [JavaScript stage-0 decorators](https://github.com/wycats/javascript-decorators) (aka ES2016/ES7 decorators [but that's not accurate](https://medium.com/@jayphelps/please-stop-referring-to-proposed-javascript-features-as-es7-cad29f9dcc4b)) inspired by languages that come with built-ins like @​override, @​deprecate, @​autobind, @​mixin and more.
+Library of [JavaScript stage-0 decorators](https://github.com/wycats/javascript-decorators) (aka ES2016/ES7 decorators [but that's not accurate](https://medium.com/@jayphelps/please-stop-referring-to-proposed-javascript-features-as-es7-cad29f9dcc4b)) inspired by languages that come with built-ins like @​override, @​deprecate, @​autobind and more.
 Popular with React/Angular, but is framework agnostic.
 Similar to [Annotations in Java](https://docs.oracle.com/javase/tutorial/java/annotations/predefined.html) but unlike Java annotations, decorators are functions which are applied at runtime.

 These are stage-0 decorators because while [the decorators spec has changed](http://tc39.github.io/proposal-decorators/) and is now stage-2, no transpiler has yet to implement these changes and until they do, this library won't either.
 Although the [TypeScript documentation](http://www.typescriptlang.org/docs/handbook/decorators.html) uses the phrase "Decorators are a stage 2 proposal for JavaScript" this is misleading because TypeScript still only implements the **stage-0** version of the spec, which is very incompatible with stage-2 (as of this writing).
 If you concretely find that a compiler (babel, TS, etc) implement stage-2+, please do link me to the appropriate release notes! :balloon: